michael-collins/michael-collins.github.io/_portfolio/standard-desk.md

     image_path: assets/images/portfolio/standard-desk/rothrock-standard-desk-12.jpg
     alt: "Image of Standard Desk"
 ---

-2017

 {% include video id="168879657" provider="vimeo" %}

-I designed the Standard Desk to be a top quality furniture product sold by Rothrock Furniture Company.
+I designed the Standard Desk for [Rothrock Furniture Company](rothrockfurniture.com).
 Made of premium finished hardwood plywood, this desk is as durable, requires no tools for assembly and disassembly, and is available for purchase online.

 {% include gallery caption="" %}